gdaless20/Engineering_4_Notebook/README.md

 ### Reflection

-My variables may seem confusing at first, but essentially Cheese is the strings (string cheese) and connects them so that everything is more smoothly connected.
+My variables may seem confusing at first, but essentially Cheese is the strings and connects them so that everything is more smoothly connected.
 Mouse is the alphabet and how the code works together.
 Using a dictionary is convenient because it allows you to use many variables and in this case, it allows you to use any letter of the alphabet and number/character to express a message.
+There was no wiring in this assignment which made it go quick.
+We learned how to use the Morse code library which can be helpful in our future project.

 ## Morse Code pt 2